-We know the last thing you want to think about after buying your new Chrysler is getting it repaired, but Chrysler extended warranty plans are actually among the first things to consider following an auto purchase.
+The last thing you want to think about after buying your new Chrysler is getting it repaired.
+Still, Chrysler extended warranty plans are among the first things to consider following an auto purchase.
 The dealership isn’t the only place to provide extended warranties, though they’ll always try to sell you one of their plans.

-Our team has done research on the ins and outs of your Chrysler extended warranty options, and after we explore the dealer’s plans, we’ll show you a couple of alternatives.
-We evaluated the best extended car warranty providers available and found the top options for Chrysler coverage.
+Our team has researched the ins and outs of your Chrysler extended warranty options, and after we explore the dealer’s plans, we’ll show you a couple of alternatives.
+We evaluated the best extended car warranty providers and found the top options for Chrysler coverage.

+All new vehicles come with a limited factory warranty.
+Want more coverage than the basic factory warranty?
+Most people do.
 The Chrysler extended warranty – also known as a vehicle service contract – is an optional plan you can purchase to help pay for the cost of certain repairs your Chrysler may need.
-All new vehicles come with a new car warranty, and when it expires, an extended warranty picks up where your factory coverage leaves off.
+In the past, Mopar also offered lifetime coverage with its vehicle protection plans.
+Now, Mopar provides two options for Chrysler extended warranty coverage for relatively new models nearing the factory warranty expiration.

 |Chrysler Extended Warranty Plan||Coverage Terms|